label-sleuth/label-sleuth/README.md

 ### Implementing new components
+Label Sleuth is a modular system.
+We welcome the contribution of additional implementations for the various modules, aiming to support a wider range of user needs and to harness efficient and innovative machine learning algorithms.

+Below are instructions for implementing new models and active learning strategies:

 <details><summary><b>Implementing a new machine learning model</b></summary>

    These are the steps for integrating a new classification model: